Tips and Suggestions

 - Require acreage “toys” such as ride-on tractor and attachments

 - Are you handy, energetic, and do you have time to look after the property?
 Consider things like landscaping, driveway, fences, extra fix-ups and the time to drive the family into town.

 - How old are your children?
 Once they become teenagers, they may have friends who live in town, and town is where the “action” is.
 Are they involved in sports, music or other activities which will require driving?

 - Are you organized?
-Acreage families don’t just run to the corner store on a whim.
-Planning your trips to town will save you time and money.
+Acreage families may not run to the corner store on a whim.
+Planning your trips to town can save you time and money.

 Many people are resourceful, energetic and have the money to pay for the tranquil lifestyle that they desire.
 Imagine sitting outdoors, listening to the birds, watching the sunset, enjoying an outdoor fire pit, experiencing the calm, the fresh smell, and then the gorgeous stars.
 What is it worth?
 That’s still your decision.

-Let The LorenzTeam Property Marketing Group be your ‘keys to success’!!
-We have over 26 years experience selling acreages in the Sherwood Park and surrounding areas.
+Let The LorenzTeam Realty Group be your ‘keys to success’!!
+We have extensive experience selling acreages in Sherwood Park and surrounding areas.

 Call us when you are ready to either sell or buy!!!

-The LorenzTeam Property Marketing Group are long time residents of Sherwood Park and have experience in Real Estate since 1976.
+The LorenzTeam Property Marketing Group are long time residents of Sherwood Park and have experience selling Real Estate since 1976.
 Please contact us if you are planning to buy or sell your property.